 New Fact Sheet: Transitioning to Organic (PDF; 2MB)

-With funding from Western Sustainable Agriculture Research and Education (SARE), the following five guides were created by Oregon Tilth for use by NRCS staff in the Western Region:
+With funding from Western Sustainable Agriculture Research and Education (SARE), the following guides were created by Oregon Tilth for use by NRCS staff:

 The Xerces Society for Invertebrate Conservation has a number of resources related to pollinator habitat assessment and design on organic farms.